numerica-ideas/community/kubernetes/springboot-docker-kubernetes-setup/README.md

 # Deploying a Spring Boot App with Docker in a Kubernetes Cluster&nbsp;[![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fnumerica-ideas%2Fcommunity%2Ftree%2Fmaster%2Fkubernetes%2Fspringboot-docker-kubernetes-setup&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://blog.numericaideas.com/deploying-springboot-app-with-docker-and-kubernetes)

-**This article was originally published by "Kemane Donfack" on the blog**: https://blog.numericaideas.com/deploying-springboot-app-with-docker-and-kubernetes
+**This article was originally written by "Kemane Donfack" on the blog**: https://blog.numericaideas.com/deploying-springboot-app-with-docker-and-kubernetes

 ## Introduction
 In the modern application ecosystem, it is becoming increasingly common to use technologies like **Docker** and **Kubernetes** to deploy applications in an efficient and scalable manner.
 By using Docker to **containerize** applications and Kubernetes to **orchestrate** them, developers can easily manage and deploy applications at scale.